githubapnic/Ubuntu/removepackages/readme.md

 `dpkg -l $(cat packagelist)`

 ## Troubleshooting
-There is an install.log file.
-To view the file when running the script
+There is an packagelist_removal.log file.
+To view the file when running the script, open another terminal window and type:
 ```
 tail -f packagelist_removal.log